-If you want to start a routine skin care treatment at home that includes skin exfoliation and need exfoliating products produced at the barest minimum cost, consider using food items you consume at home as your facial pampering arsenal.
-You can make your own home-made remedies, and believe it or not, you'll just be cents or pennies away from a smoother, healthier skin, and this article will provide you with many options for creating your own homemade scrubs.
+If you want to start a healthy skin care routine at home that includes exfoliation but isn't too expensive, consider using household food items as your facial pampering arsenal.
+You might just be cents away from smoother, healthier skin, and this article will provide you with many options for creating your own homemade scrubs.

 There are two methods used to remove dead, flaky, but unseen skin cells.

 - Physical scrubs using gentle abrasion in the form of skin exfoliation.

-Home-made exfoliating products focus on a form of abrasion that gently rubs or sloughs off dead skin cells and some of the best known exfoliating products are found right in your kitchen.
-They are:
+Homemade exfoliating products focus on a form of abrasion that gently rubs or sloughs off dead skin cells, and some of the best-known exfoliating products are found right in your kitchen, including:

 - Baking soda